Skip to content

 fitted_batch.converged.shape # (200,)

-All 200 fits run in parallel.
-The returned FittedGLM is itself a batched pytree: every array field gains a leading batch dimension.
+The returned FittedGLM is itself a batched pytree.
+Every array field gains a leading batch dimension.

-You can also vmap over (X, y) jointly, which is useful for cross-validation folds or simulation studies:
+You can also map over (X, y) jointly, which is useful for cross-validation folds or simulation studies:

 fitted_folds = eqx.filter_vmap(